Is Your Forex Broker Actually Right for Your Trading Style?

 Invisible Structural Friction

 As explored in our guide on hidden broker costs, these forms of friction accumulate gradually and are often misdiagnosed as strategy weakness.
+The trader assumes their approach is failing when in reality the approach is sound but the environment is introducing friction the trader has not measured.

 Regulation: Necessary but Insufficient

 Regulation provides structural safeguards.
 It addresses issues such as segregation of funds, reporting obligations, and operational conduct.
+These are meaningful protections that reduce counterparty risk.

 When Broker Fit Is Not the Issue